 How can Wild-Arbor be a cream liqueur without dairy cream and how does it get its creamy mouthfeel?

 First of all not all cream is dairy cream.
 There are many popular cream options out there that are not dairy, and many things are creamy or cream without lactose.
 We like oat milk, which will froth up like regular milk, cashew milk and half'n'half coconut and almond milk.
-And most lactose removed dairy products taste just as good as the regular item, including fresh cream!

 In fact, in alcoholic drinks cream traditionally refers to something sweet; such as cream sherry or the various cremes that you can find, and has nothing to do with dairy.